LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/ExternalKnowledgeBases/mapping-content-metadata.md

 ### Introduction

-When you are adding an external knowledge base, there are a few points in the process where you need to provide a Jolt transformation spec that can be used to "transform" the response returned from the given request into the LivePerson Knowledge Base article schema.
-This is necessary to map the external CMS' article data model to LivePerson Knowledge Base.
+When you are adding an external knowledge base, there are a few points in the process where you need to provide a Jolt transformation spec that can be used to "transform" the response returned from the given request into the LivePerson KnowledgeAI article schema.
+This is necessary to map the external CMS' article data model to LivePerson KnowledgeAI.

 If you were able to select your CMS provider from the **Content Provider** list, a default spec is available and provided at these points: